puneet4840/DevOps-/0 - DevOps Fundamentals/8 - DevOps Model.md

 <br>

+**What is Continous here?**
 Continuous means automation.
 It means when developer commit code into shared repostory then build, test, deploy and monitoring steps run using CI/CD pipeline.

+"Continuous" means that something happens automatically, again and again, without needing people to start it manually.

+In DevOps, "Continuous" refers to automated, repeatable workflows that run frequently (on every code change or event) and provide fast feedback.

 <br>